nick-otter/nick-otter.github.io/_posts/2020-11-25-how to monitor cpu.md

 ---
 layout: post
-title:  "How to monitor CPU"
+title:  "How To Monitor CPU"
 categories: cpu
 ---

-# How to monitor CPU
+# How To Monitor CPU
 {: style="text-align: center"}

 Written by Nick Otter.